About Us

 Our Story

-In his youth Mr. Castellanos was provided many opportunities by established jazz musicians and has performed with Dizzy Gillespie, Horace Silver, Nancy Wilson, George Benson, Diana Krall, Al Jarreau, Wynton Marsalis, Branford Marsalis, Dr. John, Charlie Hayden, Charles McPherson, John Clayton, and Natalie Cole, just to name a few.
+As a young musician, Castellanos was given opportunities to perform alongside jazz legends such as Dizzy Gillespie, Horace Silver, Nancy Wilson, Wynton Marsalis, Charles McPherson, John Clayton, Jeff Hamilton, Gerald Clayton, Willie Jones III, George Benson, Diana Krall, Al Jarreau, Branford Marsalis, Dr. John, Charlie Haden, and Natalie Cole, just to name a few.

 Our Mission